magma-app/magma-widget/README.md

 2. at the begining of your `<body>` tag, add one of the 2 following lines.

-If you have set multiple campaigns on your admin dashboard, you should add the following line
+If you want to let the candidate choose the campaign he wants to join, you should use the following line

 ```html
 <script>